Updated: May 22

 Everyone has bruises beneath the skin.
 Your partner will sometimes bump your bruises, both accidentally and deliberately in heated moments when their desire to win an argument or defend themselves overrules their mental map of your pain points.
 And you will bump theirs.
 But by taking accountability for your reactions and focusing on sharing about your pain rather than asking your partner to anticipate what might hurt you, you can build your connection even in moments of hurting.
 Instead of hoping and waiting for a glorious (but perhaps unlikely) time when you no longer trigger one another, you can use the experience of getting triggered to create closeness and understanding.

 Navigating bruises under the skin can be messy, and learning new ways of responding to pain takes time and effort.
-If you are ready to dig in deeper, I offer customized support for couples in Minnesota who want to stop blaming and start connecting.
+If you are ready to dig in deeper, I offer customized support for couples who want to stop blaming and start connecting.